bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/dynamic-fields/dynamic-fields-extend.rst

 To illustrate this process a new dynamic field functionality extension for the function ``Foo`` will be added to the back end object as well as in the text field driver.

-To create this extension we will create 3 files:
+To create this extension we will create 4 files:

 1. A configuration file (XML) to register the modules.
-2. A back end extension (Perl) to define the new function.
+2. A back end extension (Perl) to define the new function (legacy API).
-3. A text field driver extension (Perl) that implements the new function for text fields.
+3. A text field driver extension (Perl) that implements the new function for text fields (legacy API).
+4. A text field driver role (Perl) that implements the new function for the text fields (new API).

 File structure: